 Christchurch is the South Island’s largest city.
 More than any other New Zealand city, it has kept strong ties with its farming hinterland.
 Farming is now less important in the Canterbury economy than it was.
 But the region is still defined by images of farmland with long lines of shelter belts, and high-country sheep runs with lonely homesteads in magnificent mountain country.

 Canterbury was once a bigger area.
 The Canterbury Province of 1853 ran from the Waitaki to the Hurunui rivers, and from the east to west coasts.
-But the region now known as Westland, on the West Coast, became a separate province in 1873, and the area around the port town of Timaru sought (unsuccessfully) to separate as South Canterbury.
+The region now known as Westland, on the West Coast, became a separate province in 1873, and the area around the port town of Timaru sought (unsuccessfully) to separate as South Canterbury.

 Canterbury’s origins are quite distinct from those of Auckland and Wellington.

-English immigrants arrived in 1850, organised by the Canterbury Association.
+English immigrants arrived from 1850, organised by the Canterbury Association.
 The community they envisaged was different from others in New Zealand: the goal was a hierarchical English society, with the Anglican Church at its centre.

-In 1844, from a hilltop on Banks Peninsula, Bishop G. A. Selwyn ‘obtained a magnificent view over the vast plains of the South.
+In 1844, from a hilltop on Banks Peninsula, Bishop George Selwyn ‘obtained a magnificent view over the vast plains of the South.
 Below us stretched the apparently interminable line of the ‘Ninety mile beach’, a continuous range of uniform shingle without headland or bay.
 Within this shingle bank is a great lake, Waihora [Ellesmere]… Beyond the lake are plains of vast extent, bounded by a range of snowy mountains behind which the sun was setting.’
 1

 Canterbury’s identity is also bound up in its geography and climate.
 The extensive Canterbury Plains, the wide braided rivers that cross them, the hot, dry nor’west winds, the rugged grandeur of the glaciated mountains, the dramatic landscape of the high country – together, these features distinguish the region.